Is Remodeling Worth the Effort?

 From PBS's Hometime series [http://www.pbs.org/hometime/house/resale.htm]

-3. Evaluate the cost of remodeling versus the cost of moving: How much would a new mortgage be, compared to a cash-out refinance or an equity loan?
-Factor in both interest rates and fees.
-What are the costs of moving versus the costs of living through remodeling?
+3. Evaluate the cost of remodeling versus the cost of moving: How much would a new mortgage be compared with a cash-out refinance or an equity loan?
+Factor in interest rates and fees.
+What is the cost of moving versus the cost of living through remodeling?
 What about the cost of a new house with the features you want?
-Some people find remodeling cheaper than what they have than to buy or build something comparable.
+Some people find remodeling cheaper than buying or building something similar.

 And, finally, from the The National Association of Realtors' [www.realtor.org] 2009 Cost vs. Value Report, the average nationwide return on investment of major remodeling projects: